dhershman1/BD-lunch-n-learn/vuex/README.md

 > **Pro Tip**: Try to make your stores tasked based instead of based around a page

-A store is broken down 4 objects (sometimes less), these are:
+A store is broken down into 4 objects (sometimes less), these are:

 - State: The basic state of the data.
 This is where all the data will live
 - Getters: Used to get data in a certain way don't use getters just to get state back use it to get it back in a special manner